Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 At some point, every HPC system fails, e.g., a compute node or the network might crash causing running jobs to crash, too.
-In order to prevent starting your crashed experiments and simulations from the very beginning, you should be familiar with the concept of checkpoint/restart.
+In order to prevent starting your crashed experiments and simulations from the very beginning, you should be familiar with the great **concept of checkpoint/restart**.

 >Checkpointing saves the state of a running process to a checkpointing image file.
 Using this file, the process can later be continued (restarted) from where it left off.